koltyakov/sp-pnp-node/README.md

 [![Downloads](https://img.shields.io/npm/dm/sp-pnp-node.svg)](https://www.npmjs.com/package/sp-pnp-node)
 ![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)

+> Consider using [pnp-auth](https://github.com/SharePoint-NodeJS/pnp-auth) as a successor which soaked the best of `sp-pnp-node` and `node-pnp-sp` libraries.
+I'm keeping `sp-pnp-node` not archived and update it from time to time only because of some production implementations which I'm too lazy to migrate to `pnp-auth` right away.

 `sp-pnp-node` provides a simple way for using [`PnPjs`](https://github.com/pnp/pnpjs) in Node.js with support of various authentication strategies.

 ## About PnPjs